Framework Focus: Process

 - understand that different methods of information dissemination with different purposes are available for their use

 - The information cycle in response to events (ENGL 101)

 - The nature of different types of internet sources (ENGL 101)

-- Processes behind the creation of standard business data metrics (BADM 536)
+- Processes behind the creation of standard business data metrics (BADM 236 and 536)